EDUCATION

 NAMI Metro offers a number of education and training opportunities for family members, consumers, providers and the general public.
 These programs utilize the experience and insights of family members and individuals who have been impacted with mental illness.
 These individuals have learned to live or are still learning to live with mental illness in their lives and are dedicated volunteers anxious to help others.

 - Families in Action is a 10 Week interactive Education course for family members of persons who have mental illness.
 The course consists of 10 classes once a week, from 7 p.m. to 9 p.m.
-Class size is limited to a maximum of 25 persons.
 The course is facilitated by individuals who are volunteers and also have a family member with serious mental illness.
 They have been specially trained to teach the course.
 The course covers the information, concepts, skills and issues needed to understand, support, manage and cope with a family member or friend with serious mental illness.
 The following provides an outline of the topics covered in each week of the course.
-Click for the Families In Action Metro Brochure 2023

 - Families Wants and Needs